ivanpierre/wrapping-clojure-tooling-in-containers/README.md

 ### chrome
 Opens up chrome to the local port that is forwarded for port 8080 on the host.

+### firefox
+Opens up firefox to the local port that is forwarded for port 3449 on the host.

+### safari
+Opens up safari to the local port that is forwarded for port 3449 on the host.

 ### emacs
 Uses [Xpra](https://www.xpra.org/) to open up emacs as a gui on the host.